esmesh/east-house-intro-programming/README.md

 We'll be writing *JavaScript* programs that utilize the *p5.js library* to support drawing shapes onto a digital canvas.

 Since our time is limited, the primary goal is to give everyone a chance to:
-- See what is possible wih p5.js
+- See what is possible with p5.js
 - Run some pre-made programs
 - Learn a few programming concepts so that you can customize the programs
 - Edit the demo code a bit to play with how things work